maveniverse/site-001/content/en/blog/cstamas/2025/03/never-say-never.md

   Session->>Remote Repositories: lookup
 ```

-In short, when Maven is looking up some artifact, it will start in session, then in local repositories, and finally
+In short, when Maven is looking up some artifact, it will start in session, if not found then in local repositories, and finally
-will try to get it from remote repositories.
+if still not found it will try to get it from remote repositories.
 Each "actor" except for Session may deal (and usually is) with multiple
 actual repositories.
 As mentioned above, Local Repositories may be a list of directories (lookup with iterate thru all of them in
 list order), and Remote Repositories also may contain several remote repository definitions as well.
-In "most basic" case, user
+But in "most basic" case, user
 have one local repository and Maven Central as remote repository.
-Also, one can see, that "fastest" lookup is the one
-from Session, then Local Repositories and finally the slowest is to get an artifact from Remote Repositories that involves
-some sort of transport (HTTPS usually).

 When we say **artifact is resolvable**, we mean that required artifact can be retrieved by one of the `lookup` calls.
 If a required artifact is non-resolvable, build failure is the expected outcome.